wjkristiansen/InCommand/readme.md

 ---

-## Keyed Options
+## Variable and Switch Options

-Syntactically, keyed option arguments use '--' followed by the name of the option.
-Optionally, a single letter short-form argument may be declared, which is preceded by a single hyphen '-'.
+Syntactically, variable and switch option arguments use '--' followed by the name of the option.
+Optionally, a single letter short-form label may be declared, which is preceded by a single hyphen '-'.

 Example
 ```